Political Science (POL)

 Examines the role of states in the American federal system.
 Analyzes intergovernmental relations and issues of current interest such as taxing powers, grants, and responsibilities for providing public services such as education, policing, welfare, and environmental protection.
 Special attention to Minnesota.

-An introduction to the study of comparative politics.
-A survey of political concepts (including representation, legitimacy, and the state), ideologies, institutions and processes as applied to selected industrial democracies, authoritarian, totalitarian, communist regimes, and developing countries, ending with a discussion of ethics from a comparative political perspective.
+A survey of the study of comparative politics.
+Students examine political concepts (including representation, legitimacy, and the state), ideologies, institutions and processes as applied to selected industrial democracies, authoritarian, totalitarian, communist regimes, and developing countries, ending with a discussion of ethics from a comparative political perspective.

 An examination of history, function, dynamics and future of the United Nations and its role as an international organization.
 Students will be involved in case studies and problem resolution.